-Prerequisite: MEDL 1043 Medical Coding I, ZOOL 2044 Human Anatomy and Physiology I with Lab and ~ZOOL 2414 Human Anatomy and Physiology II with Lab OR MEDL 1033 Foundations of Human Anatomy and Physiology.
+Prerequisite: MEDL 1043 Medical Coding I, BIOL 2004 Human Anatomy and Physiology I & Lab and ~ BIOL 2414 Human Anatomy and Physiology II & Lab OR MEDL 1033 Foundations of Human Anatomy and Physiology.

 This course is a continuation of MEDL 1043 Medical Coding and the coding of disease processes and surgical procedures.
-(Spring Semester)
+(Spring)